 Fluid Resistant Type IIR surgical face masks must be:

-- worn by a patient known or suspected to be infected with a micro-organism spread by the droplet or airborne route when leaving their room or when moving between clinical areas.
+- worn by a patient known or suspected to be infected with a micro-organism spread by the droplet or airborne route when leaving their room or when moving between clinical areas including transfers by portering staff and ambulance services

-- if the integrity of the mask is breached, e.g. from moisture build-up after extended use or from gross contamination with blood or body fluids;
+- if the integrity of the mask is breached, e.g. from moisture build-up after prolonged use or from gross contamination with blood or body fluids

 Transparent face masks